ifranaiyubali/dronut/README.md

 ### Setting up the project
 git clone from git repo in the folder of your choice

-`git clone -b mster https://github.com/ifranaiyubali/dronut.git`
+`git clone -b master https://github.com/ifranaiyubali/dronut.git`

  #### Set up Virtual environment
  Setup virtual environment in the app folder